 The Foyer Bar was opened during the dance hall's final months as Uropa.

 Rileys bar American pool and snooker club, which had its entrance in South Walk, was opened in 1999.
-It had 10 American pool tables, 4 English
+Run by a company called Cue Division, it had ten American pool

 Following the closure of Rileys in December 2014 both upper floors are now empty

 and awaiting some future use.
-As for the nightclub, it's now approaching twenty years since Club Uropa closed and there seems little likelihood of another
+As for its use as a nightclub, it's now approaching twenty two years since Club Uropa closed and there seems little likelihood of another

 nightclub or entertainment concern opening anytime soon.
 We'll just have to wait and see.